 - Limiting or extending the boundary of responsibility

 - Create new teams

 - Silent rejection is worse than intensive discussion that may lead to a change in behavior

 - Require the team to develop responses

 - Who is silent, but should speak?

-- Put people in the exchange or take them out
+- Bring people into the exchange or take them out

 - Change reporting relationships

 - Put people in other places / roles

 Anderson makes heavy use of biological terms in describing teams, saying self-organization doesn’t just happen once